A Consultancy's Positioning Has the Single Biggest Impact on the Buying Decision

-Positioning makes it easy for your prospects to understand what you do and how you do it.
+Positioning makes it easy for prospects to understand what a consultancy does and how it does it.
 However, it goes deeper than that.
-Strong positioning is your shield.
-You use it to protect your time and your expertise.
-You don’t take on projects that require you to complete projects for the wrong clients.
-You don’t take on projects outside of your narrowly defined expertise.
-You don’t use methods outside of those in your portfolio.
-Your positioning is how you filter incoming requests.
+Strong positioning acts as a shield.
+Consulting firms can use it to protect their time and expertise.
+They use it to determine which projects and clients to take on, easily determining which ones do not fall in the scope of their narrowly defined expertise.
+A firm's positioning is how its leadership can filter incoming requests.

-I already briefly mentioned that a clear positioning statement makes it instantly clear to your prospects whether you are a good fit for their needs.
+I already briefly mentioned that a clear positioning statement makes it instantly clear to prospects whether a consultancy is a good fit for their needs.
 I’d like to dive a little deeper into this topic.

-There are so many opportunities for consultants on the market at the moment.
+There are so many opportunities for consulting companies on the market at the moment.
 No, really, they can be found left and right.
 The demand is there.
 However, so is the supply.
 The consulting market is highly competitive.
-Clients have more options than ever and, thanks to the magic of the internet, they can do their own research and pre-qualify consultants before they even speak to them.
+Clients have more options than ever and, thanks to the magic of the internet, they can do their own research and pre-qualify firms and individual consultants before they even speak to them.

-So how do you stand out in this saturated market?
-How do you monetize on the sea of opportunities in a way that doesn’t burn you out?
-How do you navigate the market in a consistent, organic way, qualifying prospects and cherry-picking your clients?
+So how can a consultancy stand out in this saturated market?
+How can it monetize on the sea of opportunities in a way that doesn’t burn out its employees?
+How can it navigate the market in a consistent, organic way, qualifying prospects and cherry-picking clients?

 Of course, I’m not going to claim that this is the only thing that matters.
 Far from it.
-However, it’s an important cog in your overall consulting mechanism.
-It’s one of the foundational elements that you build upon, which means you have to get it right.
+However, it’s an important cog in the overall consulting mechanism.
+It’s one of the foundational elements that firms should build upon, which means they have to get it right.

-All of these elements of your consulting business are built upon the foundation of positioning:
+All of the following elements of a consulting business are built upon the foundation of positioning: